kanghuawu/LinkSim/README.md

 ## Use cases

-Meetup events that intrigues me are about Java, Spark and Cooking.
-Not only do I interested in learning about the topics, but also meeting with people sharing same interest.
-In this project, I am creating people recommendation system.
+People would attends meetup events that intrigues them.
+Take myself as example, I would attend meetup events that are related to Java, Spark and **Cooking**.
+Not only am I interested in learning about the topics that being shared at those events, but also meeting with people sharing same interest and discuss with them.
+In this project, I am creating people recommendation.

 ## Architecture